schollz/find3/doc/doc.md

 - The [FAQ](/doc/faq.md) answers common questions about FIND3.

+- The [Machine learning guide](/doc/overview.md#machine-learning) explains how the machine learning works in FIND3.

 ## User guide

 - The [Tracking your phone](/doc/tracking_your_phone.md) document describes how to get started tracking your phone (most people should start here).